 My absence from writing on Hubpages lately has been due primarily to having had rotator cuff surgery.
 Rotator cuff disease in one of the most prevalent muscular-skeletal disorders, and the shoulder is the most complicated joint in the body.

 Approximately 200,000 surgeries are done in America annually for repair of the rotator cuff, and another 400,000 have surgery for tendinitis or partial tears, according to the American Academy of Orthopaedic Surgeons.
+They also remove loose fragments of tendons, bursa, and other debris in the shoulder space where the rotator cuff moves.
 This surgery is not for sissies!

 The good news was I was given an injection in the area by my neck that numbed my whole arm until midnight on the day of surgery.
 There was also pain medicine that was put directly on the surgery site slowly over the first few days.

 Surgical Sling (24/7) for 6 weeks Following Surgery

 The Rotator Cuff is a group of muscles and tendons, which are tough, flexible, fibrous bands of tissue that form the rotator cuff.
 It surrounds the shoulder joint.
 Tendons actually attach the muscles to bones.
 They hold the arm in place and help with movement.

 The projected recovery time per my doctor is 5-6 months, and it has been about 12 weeks at this time.
 It is amazing at the number of people who have this surgery.
 I am completing my physical therapy this week, but will continue with a therapy plan at home.

 To help prevent this problems, regular exercise that involves the arm and back muscles will help.